Florida to New Mexico Car Shipping (2024 Cost Guide)

 Do you need car insurance when shipping your car from Florida to New Mexico?

-If you’re not driving the vehicle from Florida to New Mexico, it’s not required to have typical car insurance.
+If you’re not driving the vehicle from Florida to New Mexico, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to New Mexico, which you should verify before loading your car in Florida.

 How long does it take to ship a car from Florida to New Mexico?

 Car shipping companies can travel about 500 miles per day.
-With the trip from Florida to New Mexico being about 1701 miles, that’s as fast as about 4 days.
-But most car transporting companies will take 3-9 days to go from Florida to New Mexico.
+The trip from Florida to New Mexico is about 1699 miles, and that’s as fast as about 4 days.
+However, most car transport companies will take 3-9 days to travel from Florida to New Mexico.